patrsc/gittool/README.md

 the directory where you cloned `gittool` to, e.g. `"/Users/john/Documents/gittool"`, without a trailing slash.

-You might also need to change the `python_path` variable to either `python3` or the full path to the python executable.
+You might also need to change the `python_path` variable to either `python` or the full path to the python executable.
 You can get it in Terminal by running `which python` or `which python3`.